Booster shots needed against omicron, CDC studies show

 The Journal of the American Medical Association published the third study, also led by CDC researchers.
 It looked at people who tested positive for COVID-19 from Dec.
 10 to Jan.
 1 at more than 4,600 testing sites across the U.S.

-Three shots of the vaccines were about 67% effective against omicron-related symptomatic disease compared with unvaccinated people.
-Two doses, however, offered no significant protection against omicron, the researchers found.
+Three shots of the Pfizer and Moderna vaccines were about 67% effective against omicron-related symptomatic disease compared with unvaccinated people.
+Two doses, however, offered no significant protection against omicron when measured several months after completion of the original series, the researchers found.

-“It really shows the important of getting a booster dose,” said the CDC’s Emma Accorsi, one of the study’s authors.
+Americans should get boosters if at least five months have passed since they completed their Pfizer or Moderna series, but millions who are eligible have not gotten them.

+“If you are eligible for a booster and you haven’t gotten it, you are not up to date and you need to get your booster,” CDC Director Dr. Rochelle Walensky said during a White House briefing Friday.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.